• Home

 No prior experience necessary.
 Instruction, and meals provided.
 This program is on Greens Island and starts and ends in Rockland, Maine.
 We will take the ferry to Vinalhaven, and a short power boat ride to Greens.

-We will take the ferry from Rockland, Maine to Vinalhaven at 10:30am Wednesday June 29, and then a short power boat ride to Greens Island.
+We will take the ferry from Rockland, Maine to Vinalhaven at 8:45am Wednesday July 29, and then a short power boat ride to Greens Island.
 We will return to Rockland via the 2:45pm Vinalhaven ferry on Saturday August 1st.
 The ferry is 1 hr and 15 min long.
+More detailed logistics and packing information to follow.

 Have any questions?
 Please get in touch.